 Resources and Web sites

-A focus of the State Personnel Development Grant (SPDG), a federally funded grant, is to communicate common messages to the field about selected topics.
+A focus of past (1999 – 2013) federally funded State Personnel Development Grants (SPDG), awarded to the California Department of Education was to communicate common messages to the field about selected topics.
 These common, or core messages, articulate critical research findings and essential components of effective application.
 All core messages have been identified by experts in the field and have been approved by the California Department of Education, Special Education Division.

-California Services for Technical Assistance and Training (CalSTAT), through SPDG funds, will support trainings and technical assistance, (http://www.calstat.org/ta.html) requests that reflect any or all of the Core Message Areas.
-After reading the Core Message Area topics on Positive Behavioral Interventions and Supports, just select the Resources and Web site links listed after each topic to view the messages and supporting research.
+California Services for Technical Assistance and Training (CalSTAT), continues to utilize these core messages by supporting trainings and technical assistance, (http://www.calstat.org/ta.html) requests that reflect any or all of the Core Message Areas.
+After reading the Core Message Area topics on Positive Behavioral Intervention and Support (PBIS), just select any of the Resources and Web site links listed after each topic to view the messages and supporting research.

 - Positive Behavioral Intervention and Support systems need to be integrated with academic support systems.